Aeronca L-16

-The Aeronca L-16 was a United States Army liaison aircraft built by Aeronca.
-It saw extensive service during the Korean War.
-It was essentially a militarized version of the Aeronca Champion.
-From 1955 large numbers were transferred to the Civil Air Patrol.
+The Aeronca L-16 is a United States Army liaison aircraft built by Aeronca.
+It saw extensive service during the Korean War and was essentially a militarized version of the Aeronca Champion.
+From 1955, large numbers were transferred to the Civil Air Patrol.

 Derived from the Aeronca Champion (Aeronca Model 7 series), the L-16 primarily replaced the similar Piper L-4 (a modified Piper Cub) in U.S. military service.
-The L-16 afforded generally better performance, stability, visibility and comfort, while its safety characteristics were a mix of better and worse than the L-4.
+The L-16 afforded generally better performance, stability, visibility, and comfort, while its safety characteristics were a mix of better and worse than the L-4.